 Instructions

-- Place the pot on medium heat and bring it to a boil, lower the heat if necessary and continue boiling on a low boil, stirring often, I mashed* the strawberries a few times while the mixture was cooking.
+- Place the pot on medium heat and bring it to a boil, lower the heat and continue boiling on a low boil, stirring often, I mashed* the strawberries a few times while the mixture was cooking.

 *You could also blend the berries or use a hand blender if you want the jam smoother.